 The countdown to buying your first home is innately defined by one thing: the balance in your savings account.
 Unlike car loans and the too-expensive shoes you put on your charge card, you can't exactly buy a home with zero money down, so most people who have their sights set on homeownership begin by saving for a (sizeable) down payment.

-The goal number at the end of the down payment progress bar will vary wildly depending on your location and your financial health—somebody budgeting for a 3.5%-down FHA loan in Pittsburgh will have a much, much smaller down payment goal than somebody looking to put 20% down (to avoid paying for mortgage insurance) on an apartment in NYC.
+The goal number at the end of the down payment progress bar will vary wildly depending on your location and your financial health—somebody budgeting for a 3.5 percent-down FHA loan in Pittsburgh will have a much, much smaller down payment goal than somebody looking to put 20 percent down (to avoid paying for mortgage insurance) on an apartment in NYC.
 Like, a lot smaller.
 But in either case, the objective is the same: Stash away cash until you have enough for your down payment.
 Then you're ready to buy a house.
 Right?

 Don't Forget About Closing Costs